-Applying a new type of spray drying – Radial Multi-Zone Drying – on milk powder to gain a better understanding of process issues and design a conceptual pilot plant.
+The Radial Multi-zone Dryer (RMD) is a new type of spray dryer which combines low Capex, low Opex, premium product properties and low specific energy consumption.
+By applying Radial Multi-Zone Drying on milk powder, we can gain a better a understanding of process issues and design a conceptual pilot plant.

 RMD – New type of spray drying

 The RMD is an intensified spray drying technology which combines a very short residence time in a central zone with high- temperature injection with rapid transfer to a peripheral zone with mild-temperature injection.
 This trajectory yields better product properties than powder produced in conventional spray dryers.

 Furthermore, high temperature drying improves energy efficiency, thus reducing the specific energy consumption of drying and so the carbon footprint of dried (dairy and other) products.
 Improved product properties relates to e.g. nutritional value (mild processing) as well as to functionality (e.g. solubility) of the product.
 Due to intensified drying, the size, viz. footprint, of the dryer will be smaller than of conventional spray dryers, thus reducing investments in equipment, building and operation.
 In addition, centrifugal forces in the dryer efficiently separate powder particles from the drying air, meaning integration of particles separation in the dryer chamber and so further reduced investments in equipment to separate particles from the drying air downstream of the dryer.